 Cracked Pot Meditations – Luxuries

-Meditation for February 10th, 2016
+Meditation for February 11th

 Luxuries

-Other luxuries that are burdening your spiritual health is having someone else spread cream cheese or butter on your bagel, asking questions about ingredients while there is a line behind you, drinking from a can or bottle with a straw, getting a drink that costs money for free when you get a haircut, waiting in line at a restaurant, watching or playing 18 holes of golf…the list actually goes on and on, but I’m sure you are starting to get the picture.
+Other luxuries that are burdening your spiritual health is having someone else spread cream cheese or butter on your bagel, asking questions about ingredients while there is a line behind you, drinking from a can or bottle with a straw, getting a drink that costs money for free when you get a haircut, waiting in line at a restaurant, watching or playing 18 holes of golf…the list actually goes on and on.
+Still, I’m sure you are starting to get the picture.

 Drink your coffee black.